 How Do I Implement Random Drug Testing?

-The following are best practices for random drug testing:
+Best practices for random drug testing:

 True random selection requires the use of a statistically random generator, often computer-based.